Fishing with the Peacock Jig

 - As a second presentation - Anglers often encounter peacocks that will blast the big prop baits into the air, but not take them; Or they’ll short-strike and miss other lures; Or simply fail to hook up on the first encounter.
 They will usually ignore the initially presented lure from that point on.
 Drop a jig in his face and he'll be much more likely to turn on again.

 - When your partner hooks up - Peacocks often hunt in bunches.
 If your fishing partner hooks up, use a jig to offer an easy meal to the often jealously competitive fish hanging behind the one already hooked up.
 Very often they're even bigger than the first.
 (A word of caution - If your partner is hooked into a trophy, don't cast at all.
 Put down your rod, cheer him on and stay out of his way.)

 - Sight-fishing - Used like a streamer fly in clear water, the jig is a very effective sight fishing lure because of its relatively subtle presentation.
 If you can see them, they can see what you're up to.
 A well presented jig won't be as likely to spook shallow or cruising peacocks.

 - When you're tired - After slinging 2 ounce hunks of lumber for a few hours, the jig feels just about weightless.

-- Anytime and all the time - A great all around lure, in most conditions the jig will probably catch greater numbers of peacocks than any other bait
+- Anytime and all the time - A great all around lure, in just about any conditions the jig will catch significantly greater numbers of peacocks than any other bait

 When not to use it - The jig may not be as effective as usual in very murky water or very shallow or detritus strewn water.
 This is the place to put your prop bait or zara spook to work.
 These baits will cause a surface disturbance and make plenty of noise.
 If the surface baits prove unproductive and you know there are fish in the area, the jig will still make an excellent follow-up presentation.